sdhutchins/gbs-guide/index.md

 ---

 # Unofficial GBS Wiki

 {: .fs-9 }

 This guide is designed to assist you in navigating the program effectively and making the most of your academic journey.
-It'll include ll the content you won't find in the GBS handbook.
+It'll include all the content you won't find in the GBS handbook.
 {: .fs-5 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Getting Started](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---

 {: .disclaimer}
 > This guide is NOT officially endorsed by UAB.
 This guide was created by senior graduate students in the GBS program.

-## Getting started
+## Getting Started

-The [Just the Docs Template] provides the simplest, quickest, and easiest way to create a new website that uses the Just the Docs theme.
-To get started with creating a site, just click "[use the template]"!
+This guide is designed to provide advice and additional resources for GBS students, but many aspects of this guide can be utilized by any UAB graduate student (especially the resources.)

 {: .note }
 To use the theme, you do ***not*** need to clone or fork the [Just the Docs repo]!
 You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs.

-You can easily set the site created by the template to be published on [GitHub Pages] – the [template README] file explains how to do that, along with other details.

-If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
-This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^2] And you will be able to deploy your local build to a different platform than GitHub Pages.

-More specifically, the created site:

-- uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem
-- uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages

-Other than that, you're free to customize sites that you create with the template, however you like.
-You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.

-{: .note }
-See the theme [README][Just the Docs README] for how to use the theme as a gem without creating a new site.

-### License

-Just the Docs is distributed by an [MIT license](https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt).

 ### Contributing